 - In a bowl, toss the shredded gruyere, cheddar, and fontina together with the potato starch to distribute evenly.

-- When the timer goes off, remove the pot from the heat and add the cheese to the macaroni.
+When the timer goes off, remove the pot from the heat and add the cheese and mustard to the macaroni.
 Stir to combine and cover with the lid (the cheese doesn’t have to be fully melted).

 - While the Macaroni and Cheese rests, add the olive oil, panko, and parsley along with a pinch of salt and black pepper to a frying pan and stir together.
 Put the pan over medium heat and toast the panko until golden brown and crisp stirring constantly, so they brown evenly.